Hormone Therapy for Menopausal Symptoms: Your Comprehensive Guide

 Limitations of Hormone Therapy

-HT is not recommended for preventing chronic conditions like heart disease or cancer as data is unclear at this time.
+HT is not recommended for preventing chronic conditions like heart disease or cancer, as the data remains unclear at this time.

 Personalized Hormone Therapy